oroinc/documentation/community/index.rst

 **We appreciate your help and interest in contributing to the OroPlatform!**

-Find out more about how to contribute to the Oro Platform.
+Find out more about how you can contribute to the Oro Platform.

 .. toctree::
     code